liquidctl/liquidctl/docs/nzxt-hue2-guide.md

 In 2022 NZXT released a new version of the RGB & Fan Controller with 3 fan speed channels and 6 lighting channels.

+For now, this new version is only partially (and experimentally) supported by liquidctl: only monitoring and fan control are available.

 ## Initialization